Dolphin Square: Residents

-Given its location near the Palace of Westminster and the headquarters of MI5 and MI6, Dolphin Square has historically housed many politicians, civil servants, and intelligence personnel.
-Notable political residents include Harold Wilson, David Steel, William Hague, Estelle Morris, Beverley Hughes, Michael Mates, John Langford-Holt, and Iain Mills (who died in Duncan House).
+Given its location near the Palace of Westminster and the headquarters of MI5 and MI6, Dolphin Square has historically housed many politicians, civil servants and intelligence personnel.
+Notable political residents include Harold Wilson, David Steel, William Hague, Estelle Morris, Beverley Hughes, Michael Mates, John Langford-Holt, Iain Mills, and Andy Burnham.

 At its peak, it housed more than 70 MPs and at least 10 Lords.

-Other well-known residents have included comedians Ben Lyon and Bud Flanagan; actors Peter Finch and Thorley Walters; writer Radclyffe Hall; former Lord Chief Justice Lord Goddard; journalist Norman Cliff; tennis writer Bud Collins; Profumo affair figures Christine Keeler and Mandy Rice-Davies; and Anne, Princess Royal who lived in a two-bedroom apartment on the estate with her husband, Sir Timothy Laurence.
+Other well-known residents have included comedians Ben Lyon and Bud Flanagan; actors Peter Finch and Thorley Walters; writer Radclyffe Hall; former Lord Chief Justice Lord Goddard; Profumo affair figures Christine Keeler and Mandy Rice-Davies; and Anne, Princess Royal who lived in a two-bedroom apartment on the estate with her second husband, Timothy Laurence.

 Australian tennis player Rod Laver also stayed at Dolphin Square during his 1969 Grand Slam season.

 In popular culture

 Scenes in the 1967 sci-fi horror The Sorcerers were filmed in and around Dolphin Square.

 In Len Deighton's alternate history novel SS-GB, which is set in a German-occupied Great Britain during World War II, Dolphin Square is requisitioned for use as an interrogation centre.

 The video for Culture Club's 1982 UK number one single "Do You Really Want to Hurt Me", was set, but not filmed, at the Dolphin Pool.
 The pool in the video is of a different architectural style, visibly not the Dolphin Pool.

 In British novelist Kate Atkinson's 2018 spy novel Transcription, MI5 runs a small counterespionage operation from Nelson House in Dolphin Square.